liliangxiao/liliangxiao.github.io/_posts/2025-10-09-short-life-philosophy.markdown

 Religion is a social operating system built on a core belief.
 It establishes behavioral protocols that ensure group cohesion, with its quality proven solely by its long-term robustness and evolutionary success.

 Connecting a word or phrasal verb to a visual source or a simple, tangible action is the best way to make it stick and use it naturally.

+We can’t fully determine our future because we live within a society that supports us.
+What we can do is prepare ourselves so that we’re ready to receive that support and move toward our goals.
+Education and career development are good examples — we can’t succeed without them.
+Even a genius, without education or the right platform, may see their talent fade over time.